o-jasper/cl-command-line-wrappers/readme.markdown

 `iw-cur` returns the current connection.

-It is the reason why the read-tab-listing package exists.
+It is the reason why the read-tab-listing package exists in j-basic.

 ### cl-pinot-parse
 Runs a `pinot-search` command.
 Turns the names of different entries into